Killer Whale

 BASE

-The base unit is brains of the keyboard with Pi Pico controller and where all the sections connect to.
-The picos arrive with precut 20P headers.
+The base unit is brains of the keyboard, has the Pi Pico controller and where all the sections connect to.
+The picos arrive with precut 20P headers and sockets.
+It's recommended to use the sockets, but not mandatory.

 If soldering LEDs, only a diode is required in the area labeled LED on the PCB.